 - Pain associated with activities, and generally relieved with rest

 When the lumbar spine is strained or sprained, inflammation of the soft-tissues results.
-This inflammation causes pain and can cause muscle spasm.
+This inflammation causes pain and can cause muscle spasms.
 People are often surprised at how painful and debilitating a lumbar strain or sprain can be–these are not minor injuries.
 They often cause severe symptoms for a few days and may not completely resolve for weeks or months.
 That said, over 90% of patients are completely recovered from an episode of lumbar muscle strain or sprain within one month.

 We do know some factors that tend to influence the development of this type of problem, but often these symptoms strike in unexpected situations.
 Most commonly, patients who develop a lumbar strain or sprain are doing an activity that places their back at risk.
 This may be a sudden forceful movement, lifting a heavy object, or twisting the back in an unusual manner.
 Knowing how to properly lift can help to prevent many back injuries.

-Some well known factors that contribute to low back pain include:
+Some well-known factors that contribute to low back pain include:

 - Poor conditioning